kevinfaveri/gyoz.ai/README.md

 -> Test Haiku or Sonnet performance
 -> Finally, integrate UI with chatbox and actions, rewriting the execute action function to use tools format

-2 - Add wallet connection in the UI; DB to store conversation history; save this stuff / connect it to "APP_Context", and also as conversation chain (check Anthropic API for more info on conversation chatboxes)
+2 - Add wallet connection in the UI; DB to store conversation history; save this stuff / connect it to "App Context", and also as conversation chain (check Anthropic API for more info on conversation chatboxes)
 -> Study how to create a new conversation history automatically by having the "tools" return a field "subjectChanged" that can be true or false.
 If subject changed, create in the DB a new conversation history chain, which will reduce the prompt sent to anthropic API with time while still maintaing context

 3 - Add a couple actions that get answered with the round trip to the AI (check https://docs.anthropic.com/claude/docs/tool-use#best-practices-for-tool-definitions, first get tool, execute tool, feed tool info back into the AI, return readable result): like transferring items from your wallet with configurable fees, Jito bribery; swaping token for token (with optional slippage information, otherwise using default) using Jupiter; creating pool on Kamino or Meteora with a prompt; listing 1 NFT on tensor / buying NFT on tensor / sweeping collection;